ruben-arts/turtlesim-pax/README.md

 # Run the custom build command to do a colcon build
 pixi run build

-# The test command is also wrapped
+# The test command is also wrapped, this depends on build so that will always be ran first.
 pixi run test

-# Run the custom command to do a ros2 run
+# Run the custom command to do a ros2 run, this depends on build so that will always be ran first.
 pixi run controller
 # Now you should see the same turtlesim move in a circle.
 ```